 International school employment packages can be difficult to understand especially for teachers who have never taught abroad.
-Often, internationally inexperienced teachers consider only the basic salary, but ignore the effects of tax and cost of living, and other possible benefits such as housing, flights, and dependent's school fees.
+Often, internationally inexperienced teachers consider only the basic salary, but ignore the effects of tax and cost of living, and other benefits such as housing, flights, and dependent's school fees.
 Teachers often mistakenly assume that they salary is the salary when teaching abroad and that's all there is to know - however, nothing could be further from the truth.

-The key to understanding the benefits and employment packages of teaching abroad, is to understand what money you will have in your hands at the end of the month, and what that money will buy you, which affects how much you can save when you teach abroad.
+The key to understanding the benefits and employment packages of teaching abroad, is to understand what money you will have in your hands at the end of the month, and what that money will buy you, which affects how much you can save (or spend) when you teach abroad.

 International teacher employment packages are usually made up of five components:

 And, the money you are left with at the end of all of this - which is affected by nothing more than the cost of living.